ClaireLally8/Bounce/README.md

 - Share my story on travelling Ireland with links to all my relevant social media sites.

 ## **Strategy**
-My goal of this site is to create a simple, visually appealing website to help travel lovers discover the hidden gems in Ireland.
+My goal of this site is to create a simple, visually appealing website to help travel lovers discover the hidden gems in Ireland by utilising the Google Maps API and Google Maps Documentation.

 ## **Scope**
 To provide potential customers with information on hotels, restaturats and things to do in Ireland.